 All curriculum proposals must include an effective session and year indicating the time at which the change will come into effect.
-The UBC academic year is divided into two sessions, Winter, which runs from September through April, and Summer, which runs from May through August.
+The UBC academic year is divided into two sessions, Winter (which runs from September through April) and Summer (which runs from May through August).
 Curriculum changes cannot be effective for a particular term within a session.

 The Effective Year is always listed as the year in which the session (Winter or Summer) began.
-Accordingly, the 2019 Winter session runs from September 2019 until April 2020.
-The effective year of any change that is to take place during this period is "2019."
-The effective year should never be listed as "2019/20" or "2020/21".
+Accordingly, the 2022 Winter session runs from September 2022 until April 2023.
+The effective year of any change that is to take place during this period is "2022."
+The effective year should never be listed as "2022/23".

-The effective session for curriculum proposals other than new programs should be a subsequent (not current) session (Winter or Summer).
+The effective session for curriculum proposals should be a subsequent (not current) session (Winter or Summer).
 Changes submitted with the current session as the effective session will be considered only in cases in which the rationale for the urgent change is compelling, as current-session changes can affect registered students.